 Women for Sobriety was set up by Jean Kirkpatrick in 1975 after suffering from alcoholism for many years.
 Having tried AA and other treatments for her condition, she seemed a lost cause.

 But then she began to read Ralph Waldo Emerson and more specifically his essay 'Self-Reliance'.
-From Emerson's writings and those of other thinkers she began to to deal with alcohol by first dealing with her thoughts.- she realized negative thoughts/feelings led to negative action (in her case drinking). by applying this theory she was able to control and eventually quit drinking altogether.
+From Emerson's writings and those of other thinkers she began to deal with alcohol by first dealing with her thoughts.- she realized negative thoughts/feelings led to negative action (in her case drinking).
+By applying this theory she was able to control and eventually quit drinking altogether.

 With her new found knowledge and technique, Jean Kirkpatrick set in motion what was to eventually become Women for Sobriety.
 An alcoholic self-help group that promotes the power of the individual to overcome alcoholism rather than an outside power.

 This is, at least in my opinion, the central tenet of the WFS not the fact that it is only open to women.
 This is reflected in the fact that a separate group has now been set up called MFS, Men For Sobriety utilizing Jean Kirkpatrick's recovery ideal.

 These qualities can be realized by repeating the 13 affirmations every day when you wake (self-reinforcement).

 1. I have a life-threatening problem that once had me.